george-tyler-315-incline/ggml-neon-opt/README.md

-# ggml-neon-opt
+# ggml-neon-opt - Work In Progress
 The goal of this repository is to optimize the ggml library for ARM Neon processors and achieve as high of a performance as I can on my Raspberry Pi 5.
 I hope to learn more about ML, and enjoy doing more with my Raspberry Pi.
 My Raspberry Pi 5 is a 4 core ARM Cortex-A76 with 16GB of RAM.
 Cores 2 and 3 are isolated.
 This documentation is not an exact representation of my workflow, was much written retrospectively in the interest of making this more readable.

-## Summary of Results
-- initial benchmarks
-- optimized benchmarks

 ## Getting Started
 ### Prerequisites